-Big picture perspective
+• Big picture perspective.

-The bird's eye view is the act of pulling the client's perspective up into the sky and taking a look at the situation from further away.
-Essentially, it is a pre-determined, bigger picture perspective.
+The Bird's Eye View is the act of pulling the client's perspective up into the sky to look at the situation from further away.
+Essentially, it is a pre-determined, bigger-picture perspective.

-Reset button
+Reset button.

-Sometimes in a coaching session, a client can get caught up in the details of a story or a certain perspective can sink in.
-The bird's eye view acts like a reset button during a coaching session, helping both you and your client take a step back to reevaluate the progress made and choose a new direction to take.
+Sometimes a client can get caught up in the details of a story, or a particular perspective might sink in.
+The Bird's Eye View acts as a reset button during a coaching session, helping both you and your client take a step back to reevaluate the progress made and choose a new direction to take.